raporpe/defender-for-vm-analyzer/README.md

 SOFTWARE.

 ## Credits
+- Thanks to Yanina Falcón for the original idea and the dashboard resource graph queries

-Thanks to David Wahby for helping me during the development process.
+- Thanks to David Wahby for helping me during the development process.